 LawCall will investigate whether your injury is as a result of the negligence of another party.
 This can include an assessment as to whether the outcome is less favourable due to the negligent behaviour of the health practitioner.
 This area of law can be complex and our expert medical negligence lawyer has access the best medical experts and barristers to provide the best advice and obtain the best outcome.
 One of our free 60-minute, no-obligation initial consultations can often help give the guidance you need when it counts.

 The case of being awake during an operation

-The Legal Strategy: We obtained a report from an expert anaesthetist, who indicated an error in the method and process of the responsible anaesthetist.
-We then obtained expert opinion as to the diagnosis of our client’s psychological injury.
+The Legal Strategy: I obtained a report from an expert anaesthetist, who indicated an error in the method and process of the responsible anaesthetist.
+I then obtained expert opinion as to the diagnosis of our client’s psychological injury.

 The Outcome: The case settled on confidential terms for a significant amount.

 The case of delayed shoulder surgery